androidealp/droide-forms/README.md

  * Add multiples recipients email in to field admin
  * Add attributes in triggers onDroideformsPosSend, onDroideformsPosSendError
  * improved loading of module object, new fields $ module-> id, $ module-> title
+ * Removed mcrypt of the system, updated to openssl_encrypt for php7.2 compatibility

 ## issues solveds for 1.2.4
  * Add Trigger onDroideformsbeforeInitRemententeMensagem